NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 Purpose:

-It is important to note that the main goal of this policy is to have technology in place on a wide scale basis in order to change the medical centre’s approach to bladder catheterisation and hence decrease the frequency of CAUTIs.
+It is important to note that the main goal of this policy is to have technology in place on a wide scale basis to change the medical center’s approach to bladder catheterization and hence decrease the frequency of CAUTIs.
 HAIs are greatly contributed by CAUTIs, which in turn result in increased hospital stays as well as costs.
 Lack of compliance with the quality improvement measures and relevant guidelines on catheter insertion and rationales, appropriate care, and timely removal plays a major role in the development of CAUTIs.

 Population Affected by the Policy: